 Elements to Be Included on Service Order: NC/NCI Code, USOC, Class Service, Carrier CFA (Bay/Panel/Jack Information of Carrier Collocation appearance).

 CLIF Form: A Carrier must submit a CLIF form for each Aggregator port it wishes to establish immediately after the ASR submittal.
 The PON value on the CLIF form must be the exact PON value input into the ASR.
 This PON reflects the correct ASR with the correct CLIF form.
 One CLIF form will have to be submitted per ASR.
 The CLIF form will contain the information necessary to establish the virtual parameters in the Aggregator to appropriately route packets to the Carrier ATM network, including VPI/VCI information.
-Such information provided on the CLIF form must be compatible with the guidelines outlined below, (also contained in the SBC-13STATE Broadband Service Technical Publication).
+Such information provided on the CLIF form must be compatible with the guidelines outlined below, (also contained in the AT&T-13STATE Broadband Service Technical Publication).

-VPI/VCI Values: The range of VPI/VCI values specified by the Carrier in conjunction with its Aggregator Port termination are unique values that are used within the network to identify an end user’s service.
+VPI/VCI Values: The range of VPI/VCI values specified by the Carrier in conjunction with its Aggregator Port termination is unique values that are used within the network to identify an end user’s service.
 Each end user service should have a unique VPI/VCI combination within the Aggregator.

 VPI/VCI Values for UBR: